Meet the cast of Doctor Who series 12

 Stephen Fry is British TV royalty, having appeared in a vast array of well-loved programmes as both an actor and presenter.
 He first shot to fame alongside Hugh Laurie in A Bit of Fry & Laurie, before featuring in legendary comedy Blackadder.
 He is also well-known for his role as the host of QI, which he fronted from 2003 to 2016.

-Fry will appear in Spyfall the New Year episode of the show, and based on the trailer it looks like he’s going to play a spymaster character, recruiting the Doctor and her companions for some sort of mission.
+Fry appeared in Spyfall the New Year episode of the show, playing C, a spymaster character who recruited the Doctor and her companions.

 Speaking about his casting, Fry said, “Short of being picked for a British space exploration programme – and I readily concede that I’m past the age where I’d be considered (if I was ever the right age for such a posting) – then being in an episode of Doctor Who will certainly do as a very sweet second-place excitement.”